explainers-by-googlers/locked-mode/README.md

 *   Discard other tabs (i.e. evict their state from memory so they can’t communicate/play audio in the background) and disable non-allowed extensions.
 *   Shut down any running service workers for other origins and prevent them from starting up again for the duration of Locked Mode.
-*   Prevent tampering against the test site/app by reloading after entering Locked Mode, e.g. via DevTools, extensions, bookmarklets and URL bar JavaScript execution.
+*   Prevent tampering against the test site by reloading after entering Locked Mode, e.g. via DevTools, extensions, bookmarklets and URL bar JavaScript execution.

 Furthermore, the browser should communicate to the operating system to enter what it considers "Locked Mode".
 What "Locked mode" means will vary per operating system, but in general it should:

-*   Lock the test site/app fullscreen such that the user cannot switch to any other windows or access any unauthorized desktop elements.
+*   Lock the test site fullscreen such that the user cannot switch to any other windows or access any unauthorized desktop elements.
 *   Disable all non-allowed keyboard shortcuts.
 *   Close other running applications, preventing them from communicating/playing audio in the background.
 *   Clear the clipboard buffer upon entering/exiting the Locked Mode.